Kiloutre/TekkenMovesetExtractor/InterfaceData/readme.txt

 - [EDITOR] Show max value in 'Go to' menus
 - [EDITOR] Fix move deletion that would sometimes break group-cancels
-- [EDITOR] More heavily restrict the data that ccn be written in fields to prevent movesets from breaking
+- [EDITOR] More heavily restrict the data that ccn be written in fields to prevent movesets from breaking 1.0.23 Hotfix: [EDITOR] Fixed edition of indexes that could equal -1

 --- by kilo ( https://www.youtube.com/c/kiloutre ) ---